linode/docs/docs/guides/databases/mysql/introduction-to-sql-commands/index.md

 {{< /output >}}

 {{< note >}}
 In the above command, the two tables, `Student` and `CourseTaken` are joined to retrieve the required information.
 The column names in the `SELECT` and `WHERE` clauses are prefixed with their table names for clarity.
 However, in the case of the `SSNumber` column, we are required to specify the appropriate table name prefixes, since both tables share the same column name.
-The `FROM` clause indicates the tables we are using in this query.
+The `FROM` clause indicates the tables that are being used in this query.
 {{< /note >}}

 **Example 3:** Retrieve the list of students with **CourseId** `CSC101` and the year that they took this course.